-Prior to becoming a Dean, she worked as the EL (English Learner) Staff Development Trainer for Loudoun County Public Schools, in which she oversaw professional learning for educators across the county as well as curriculum development and implementation for grades KG to 12.
-She is a former EL teacher at Sterling Middle School.
-She taught students belonging to grades 6th through 8th across all proficiency levels of language acquisition.
+Prior to becoming a Dean, she worked as the EL (English Learner) Staff Development Trainer for Loudoun County Public Schools, in which she oversaw professional learning for educators across the county as well as curriculum development and implementation for grades KG through 12.
+Mrs. Lewis was an EL teacher at Sterling Middle School, where she taught students belonging to grades 6th through 8th across all proficiency levels of language acquisition.

 A little bit about Mrs. Lewis:

 Mrs. Lewis moved to the United States from Lima, Perú when she was fourteen years-old.
-When she first arrived, she did not speak the English language and had to work harder to not only learn a new language, but also graduate high school with higher level classes.
+When she first arrived, she did not speak the English language and had to work hard to not only learn a new language, but also graduate high school with higher level classes.
 Trying her best and working hard has always been present in her former instruction and current work.
 Mrs. Lewis believes that all of our dreams are attainable when we set two ingredients, purpose (our Why) and hard work.

 She loves spending time with her one-year-old son, her husband, and kitty cat, Maya.